AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ## Game architecture

-By keep all the original logic in the browser, we can reuse it as our game server, allowing it to keep track of the score and game status.
+By keeping all the original logic in the browser, we can reuse it as our game server, allowing it to keep track of the score and game status.

-A player needs to open another page which contains only some controller for its pong paddle.
+A player needs to open another page which contains only some control for its pong paddle.
 This page acts like a gamepad.

-The players data (control input and status) is synced in realtime between the pages via deepstream.
+The players' data (control input and status) is synced in realtime between the pages via deepstream.

 ## Main page

-To allow the players to join the game with their own device it's a common practise to let them join via a QR code.
-The QR code will contain a URL to a seperate page containing each paddles controller, and beneath it we'll place the players status.
+To allow the players to join the game with their own device it's a common practice to let them join via a QR code.
+The QR code will contain a URL to a seperate page containing each paddles controller, and beneath it we'll place the player's status.

 So let's adapt the sidebar and duplicate it for both players: